David Ludwig (composer)

-David Serkin Ludwig (born 1974, Bucks County, Pennsylvania) is an American composer, teacher, and Dean of Music at The Juilliard School.
+David Serkin Ludwig, born in Bucks County, Pennsylvania, is an American composer, teacher, and dean of music and chair of composition at The Juilliard School.
 His uncle was pianist Peter Serkin, his grandfather was the pianist Rudolf Serkin, and his great-grandfather was the violinist Adolf Busch.
 He holds positions and residencies with nearly two dozen orchestras and music festivals in the US and abroad.
 His choral work, The New Colossus, was performed at the 2013 presidential inauguration of Barack Obama.

 Ludwig has held residencies with Meet the Composer, the Isabella Stewart Gardner Museum, MacDowell and Yaddo, and the Marlboro Music School and has held residency and faculty positions at Yellowbarn, the Ravinia Festival Steans Young Artist Program, the Atlantic Music Festival, Curtis Institute Young Artist Program, Lake Champlain Chamber Music Festival, Lake George Music Festival, Mostly Modern Festival, Shanghai International Music Festival, Lake George Music Festival, and the Seoul National University Studio 20/21 Ensemble.
+Ludwig is an internationally recognized lecturer on music and technology, including classical music and AI.

-Ludwig has received commissions and performances from the Philadelphia Orchestra, Pittsburgh Symphony, Minnesota Orchestra, National Symphony Orchestra, Carnegie Hall, Chamber Music Society of Lincoln Center, as well as Jonathan Biss, Jeremy Denk, Jennifer Koh, Jaime Laredo, David Shifrin, eighth blackbird, the Dover Quartet and Borromeo String Quartet, and the PRISM Quartet.
+Ludwig has received commissions and performances from the Philadelphia Orchestra, Pittsburgh Symphony, New York Philharmonic, Minnesota Orchestra, National Symphony Orchestra, Carnegie Hall, Chamber Music Society of Lincoln Center, as well as Jonathan Biss, Jeremy Denk, Jennifer Koh, Jaime Laredo, David Shifrin, eighth blackbird, the Dover Quartet and Borromeo String Quartet, and the PRISM Quartet.